 CiTi operates a shared service to coordinate and maintain a fixed assets inventory for participating districts, using Real Asset Management Inventory System (RAMI).
 The system offers direct population of asset records from the WINCAP purchasing system, and district personnel will have read-only user access to the database to search and view records and run reports at will.
+The service also performs asset record changes requested by the district, and facilitates annual paper verification exercises performed by the district to confirm the presence and location of assets.
+For an additional fee, districts may also request a district-wide electronic scan by CiTi to verify asset records.

-Also at district request, CiTi staff can provide advice on development or improvement of records management programs; assistance with records inventories and record storage or disposition; and assistance with records management services such as microfilming, microfiche and electronic data storage.
-Fixed asset services are billed on a base fee (638.000) with additional fees as follows: Scanning Services (638.010), Set up Fee-RAMI (638.020), Set up fee-RIC (638.030)
+Fixed asset services are billed on a base fee (638.000) with additional fees as follows: Scanning Services (638.010), Set up Fee-RAMI (638.020), Set up fee-RIC (638.030).